 Will we have access to Boeing and programme partners as potential customers?

-Yes, over the course of the programme you will be introduced and develop relationships with Boeing and the programme partners (TBA shortly).
+Yes, over the course of the programme you will be introduced and develop relationships with Boeing, Tawazun Economic Council and programme partners.

 Can we work with Boeing competitors?